 (6) When the mining tenement referred to in subclause (5)(b) is granted, an encumbrance registered against the application for that mining tenement shall by virtue of this subclause be registered against that mining tenement without any further application by the person who has the benefit of that encumbrance.

+[Clause 10 inserted by No. 69 of 1981 s.
+29.]

 11. Officers

 A person holding office under the repealed Act immediately before the commencing date shall be deemed to have been appointed to the corresponding office under this Act, except that the Under Secretary shall cease to be a warden.

+[Clause 11 inserted by No. 69 of 1981 s.
+29.]

 12. Warden’s courts and warden’s offices

 Each warden’s court and warden’s office in existence immediately before the commencing date shall be continued under this Act as though it had been established thereunder and with the mineral field or district of a mineral field then assigned thereto, but where a goldfield or a district of a goldfield is assigned thereto at the time, that goldfield or that district shall be deemed to be a mineral field or district of a mineral field.

+[Clause 12 inserted by No. 69 of 1981 s.
+29.]

 13. Lodging of certain applications

 A person making an application for a mining tenement to the Minister under this Schedule or section 5(3) shall lodge that application at the office of the mining registrar.

+[Clause 13 inserted by No. 69 of 1981 s.
+29; amended by No. 37 of 1993 s.
+26.]

 13A.
 Consents to follow the land

 In relation to any claim or other mining tenement or interest in land, of whatever kind, to which the repealed Act applied or to which that Act applies by virtue of clause 8 of this Schedule —